Miserlou/Zappa/README.md

 * ~~~Using VTL to map body, headers, method, params and query strings into JSON, and then turning that into valid WSGI.~~~
 * ~~~Attaching response codes to response bodies, Base64 encoding the whole thing, using that as a regex to route the response code, decoding the body in VTL, and mapping the response body to that.~~~
-* Packing and _Base58_ encoding multiple cookies into a single cookie because we can only map one kind.
+* ~~~Packing and _Base58_ encoding multiple cookies into a single cookie because we can only map one kind.~~~
+* Forcing the case permutations of "Set-Cookie" in order to return multiple headers at the same time.
 * ~~~Turning cookie-setting 301/302 responses into 200 responses with HTML redirects, because we have no way to set headers on redirects.~~~

 ## Contributing